-Fire crews from Redwood City, Menlo Park and Woodside sprayed water for several hours on a 1,000-gallon propane silo that had been burning and leaking propane gas since about 8:30 a.m., Redwood City Deputy Fire Chief Stan Maupin said.
+Fire crews from Redwood City, Menlo Park and Woodside sprayed water for several hours on a 1,000-gallon propane silo that had been burning and leaking propane gas at a Redwood City U-Haul facility since about 8:30 a.m.
+Friday, Redwood City Deputy Fire Chief Stan Maupin said.

-The process has been considered “controlled,” meaning fire fighters were monitoring the temperature of the tank, its internal pressure and the fire burning below.
+The process had been considered “controlled,” meaning firefighters were monitoring the temperature of the tank, its internal pressure and the fire burning below.

 A steady stream of water — anywhere from 1,000 to 2,000 gallons per minute — was being used to mitigate further risk, Maupin said.